-Check out the following strategies to help you prepare for Black Friday online sourcing (and in stores), stretch your sourcing dollars, and grab the right produxcts to flip.
+Check out the following strategies to help you prepare for Black Friday online sourcing and in stores, stretch your sourcing dollars, and grab the right products to flip:

 1.)
 Make your list, check it twice.
 Sit down and think about everything you'd like to purchase on Black Friday.
 Compare the Black Friday store item to the equivalent item on Amazon and/or eBay (whichever marketplace you're selling on).
+See how well it sold last year by using the free site CamelCamelCamel or the free/paid versions of Keepa.com.
 Have your shopping list handy when those Black Friday teasers start filling up your e-mail box.
 Then you'll ready to take advantage of the best deals at the best prices.
 Don't have the local circulars yet?
-Use this free app to view your local fliers on your computer or mobile device: snip.ly/bhk2v.
+Use this free app to view your local fliers on your computer or mobile device: https://flipp.com/.
 Also, bfads.net will have the actual Black Friday ads as they are "leaked" out.

 2.)
 Then check your bank account.
 Before the big day, it's a good idea to put together a budget.
 It's easy to get swept away by all the great deals, until you get your credit card bill in January.
 Set your sourcing expenditures limits first, and then enjoy your shopping.
 I'm a big fan of 'invest with only what you receive.'
 Meaning most of the time, I don't use credit or loans to by inventory.
 I only use the profits I receive from my eBay Amazon sales.